 Update of Middle Classes projections

+RESEARCH

+BBVA

 The Middle Classes Revolution in the emerging world will continue...

-BBVA RESEARCH Emerging countries' middle classes (1980-2025) The reshaping of global income distribution started in 2000 in the emerging world and will continue in the coming years The share of the wealthier segments is on the rise in Africa, Latin America and Emerging Europe We expect emerging countries to increase their share of the global middle classes from 58% in 2015 to 75% by 2025 NB: Based on PPP-adjusted 2010 USD; Poor and Low Income (<USD5,000), Low Middle Class (USD5,000-15,000), Medium Middle Class (USD15,000-25,000), High Middle Class (USD25,000-40,000), Affluent (>USD40,000).
+Emerging countries' middle classes (1980-2025) (millions)

+The reshaping of global income distribution started in 2000 in the emerging world.
+We expect it to continue in a "normal rational world" absent relevant shocks The share of the wealthier segments is on the rise in Africa, Latin America and Emerging Europe We expect emerging countries to increase their share of the global middle classes from 60% today to 75% by 2025 NB: Based on PPP-adjusted 2010 USD; Poor and Low Income (<USD5,000), Low Middle Class (USD5,000-15,000), Medium Middle Class (USD15,000-25,000), High Middle Class (USD25,000-40,000), Affluent (>USD40,000).
 See the annex for further information about the methodology.
-Source: BBVA Research, UN, WB, IMF

-...but with important differences among countries...
-Middle classes distributions by GDP per capita 2015 (millions of people by country and group) RESEARCH
+Source: BBVA Research, UN, WB, IMF BBVA RESEARCH ...but with important differences among countries...
+Middle classes distributions by GDP per capita 2015 (millions of people by country and group)

 Differences among countries are more accentuated in the EAGLEs group than in the Nest with Russia, Malaysia, Turkey and Iran having the highest proportion of medium-high middle classes and affluent segments in the EAGLEs group.

-DMs= Developed Markets BBVA No available data for Saudia Arabia,, UAE , Myanmar, Mozambique, Ethiopia, Lybia and Uzbequistan Source: BBVA Research, UN, WB, IMF
+DMs= Developed Markets

+No available data for Saudia Arabia,, UAE , Myanmar, Mozambique, Ethiopia, Lybia and Uzbequistan Source: BBVA Research, UN, WB, IMF

+BBVA RESEARCH

+What is the role of human capital?